Landscape character is the elements that make an area distinct and different from other areas, for example, geology, heritage.

-England has been divided into 159 areas with similar landscape character, which are called National Character Areas (NCAs), previously known as Joint Character Areas (JCAs).
+England has been divided into 159 areas with similar landscape character, which are called National Character Areas (NCAs).
 Cotswold District falls primarily within NCAs 107 and 108, with a small area in the north of the District falling within NCA 106.

-- Study of Land Surrounding Key Settlements in Cotswold District (White Consultants 2000 and updated in 2014) This was prepared to aid in the development of the Local Plan.
-Available on the Planning Policy - Evidence base and monitoring web-page (under Natural Environment).
+Study of Land Surrounding Key Settlements in Cotswold District (White Consultants 2000 and updated in 2014).
+This was prepared to aid in the development of the Local Plan.

-- Local Countryside Designation Review: Special Landscape Areas (White Consultants 2001) Prepared for Cotswold District Council in 2001 to review the Special Landscape Areas.
-It should be noted that not all the recommendations within the report were accepted by the Council and the final approved boundaries are as shown on the Special Landscape Areas webpage.
+Local Countryside Designation Review: Special Landscape Areas (White Consultants 2001).
+Prepared for Cotswold District Council in 2001 to review the Special Landscape Areas.
+It should be noted that not all the recommendations within the report were accepted by the Council and the final approved boundaries are as shown on the Special Landscape Areas page.